 To harvest lobster, one must possess a recreational saltwater fishing license with a lobster endorsement.
 Go to the Florida Fish and Wildlife Conservation Commission website for permits.

-Harvesting egg-bearing female lobsters is not allowed.
+Harvesting egg-bearing female lobsters is prohibited.

 The possible penalty for possession of each undersized lobster is up to 60 days in jail, a $500 fine, or both.
 The following violations are separate offenses, which may be charged additionally, each carrying a possible penalty of up to 60 days in jail, a $500 fine, or both: